-Projects in the lab revolve around two major themes: (1) how neurodevelopmental factors (cell type, age) affect response to oncogenic mutation, and (2) how environmental factors modulate the effects of mutation on the cell of origin and tumor penetrance.
+Projects in the lab revolve around three major themes: (1) how neurodevelopmental factors (cell type, age) affect response to oncogenic mutation, (2) how environmental factors modulate risk of brain tumor formation, and (3) how environmental factors modulate neurodevelopment relevant to cognition.
 Current projects include:

 - Theme 1: Determining how brain location influences the effect of sporadic glioma-associated mutation on neural stem cell properties, MAPK pathway activity and tumor formation.